Were You Hit by an Uninsured Driver? Here Are Your Options for CompensationMay 9, 2017

 - When you file a UM/UIM claim (or another type of accident claim), the insurer and its agents will be focused on limiting the payout.
 This is because they are looking out for their own interests and profits, not you or your rights.

-- Having the representation of an experienced attorney can be crucial to making sure the insurance company doesn’t try to do anything to compromise your claim, your rights or your financial recovery.
+- Having the representation of an experienced attorney can be crucial to making sure the insurance company doesn’t try to do anything to compromise your claim, your rights, or your financial recovery.

-Find Out More about Your Rights & Recovery Options: Contact a Houston Car Accident Lawyer at the Amaro Law Firm
+Find Out More About Your Rights & Recovery Options: Contact a Houston Car Accident Lawyer at the Amaro Law Firm

-If you’ve been hit by an uninsured or underinsured driver – or if you have been hurt in any auto accident caused by a negligent driver, discover more about your options for financial recovery by contacting a Houston car accident lawyer at the Amaro Law Firm for a free consultation.
+If you’ve been hit by an uninsured or underinsured driver – or if you have been hurt in an auto accident caused by a negligent driver, discover more about your options for financial recovery by contacting a Houston car accident lawyer at the Amaro Law Firm for a free consultation.

 Our attorneys offer free consultations so you can get clear answers about your rights and legal options.
 Our record of success has earned us 5-star ratings on Google and Facebook.